All library locations have photocopy machines. Photocopiers are located on the first, second and fifth floors of the Carlson Library..

 To report problems with any of the equipment in the photocopy room, stop by the service desk on the fourth floor of the Library.
 Make sure you have the tag number, which is posted prominently on the front of the machine.
 Problems with copy cards can also be reported at the desk.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
+The same is true for material requested through Interlibrary Loan.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
-This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
+This institution reserves the right to refuse to accept a copying order or interlibrary loan request if, in its judgment, fulfillment of the order or request would involve violation of copyright law.

 Users of copyrighted materials accessible in and through the Library are obligated to adhere to the guidelines regarding fair use for educational institutions.
-Library users bear personal responsibility for abiding by the copyright laws of the United States when using photocopiers, computers, software applications, reserve material services, or making slides for presentations.
+Library users bear personal responsibility for abiding by the copyright laws of the United States when using photocopiers, computers, software applications, reserve material services, when making slides for presentations, or when requesting material through Interlibrary Loan.

-Some campus photocopiers also have a built in scanning function that can be used to send scans as PDF files to your H: drive or to e-mail.
+Some campus photocopiers also have a built in scanning function that can be used to send scans as PDF files to your H: drive or to your UToledo email address.
 These require you to log on with your UTAD account.